Redwood City | 07/24/2017-08/04/2017

 Helen Foley, Entertainment Ranger

-We are very excited to welcome Helen Foley back for her second year with Adventures in Writing!
+We are very excited to welcome Helen Foley back for her third year with Adventures in Writing!
 There is nothing she loves more than sharing her love of writing with kids through music, dance, and oodles of fun activities.

 In addition to being a full-time student majoring in Economics and English at the University of California, Santa Barbara, Helen loves reading (especially in hammocks) and exploring the outdoors.
 She is also a music fanatic.
 Since she was just five years old, she has being playing different instruments, singing, and writing music!
 Now she is a bluegrass music performer, as well as an active voice and music instructor.
 However, she is of a firm belief that there is nothing more fun than teaching kids how to rap battle!

 Jennifer Von Bleichert, Adventure Guide (Counselor)

 Jennifer is so excited to start a summer full of adventures in writing!
 She cannot wait to teach children about writing, editing, and publishing books!
 She loves to teach kids about the process of character development, plot, and an awesome ending, of course.

 This will be Jennifer’s first year at Adventures in Writing Camp, and she has many ideas and creative solutions to help the kids with “writer’s block” so that they can write and illustrate their very own stories!

 After many years of working in the video game industry, Jennifer found her passion, and started teaching at Childtime Leaning Center School in 2012.
 Jennifer loves to read, tell stories, and mentor children when she teaches at Workshop Education, an after-school enrichment program in Redwood City (Roy Cloud Elementary School).